 Herbs that can strengthen the immune system are also helpful, such as:

 Dogs suffering from IBD often have painful intestinal cramps and spasms.
 Essential oils that have antispasmodic properties such as chamomile and peppermint can be used in a diffuser.
 Let the dog breathe in the scent for 30 minutes or so, a few times a day, to relieve his discomfort caused by spasms.

-This formula contains a lot of good herbs such as licorice root, slippery elm, and alfalfa, as well as supplements such as L-glutamine, Quercetin Chalcone, probiotics, and enzymes.
+This formula contains a combination of N-acetyl glucosamine (a natural compound found in the glycoprotein layer of the mucus membrane), digestive enzymes, probiotics and the herb alfalfa.
 It is excellent for dogs (and cats) suffering from chronic or recurrent GI problems, such as poor digestion, stomach ulcers, food allergies, or IBD.